skip to main content

 Internet Architecture Diagram

 For this system to work, every device connected to the internet is given an IP address.
-When a piece of information like a file or an image is sent across the internet, it’s first chopped up into tiny packets of information, each of which is tagged with a header containing the IP address of its starting point and its destination, just like a letter being mailed.
+When a piece of information like a file or an image is sent across the internet, it’s first chopped up into tiny packets of information, each of which is tagged with the IP address of its starting point and its destination, just like a letter being mailed.

 Navigating a decentralized network

 Perhaps surprisingly, these packets aren’t sent in a straight line to their destination.
-Since the internet was developed during the Cold War, the US didn’t want a communication system that could be taken out by a precise nuclear strike.
+Since the internet was developed during the Cold War, the U.S. didn’t want a communication system that could be taken out by a precise nuclear strike.
 Instead, packets are sent out in all directions, so even if a big chunk of the network went down, the information would just find a way around the hole.

 Packets and Packet Switching